-- families, and their guests, and shall not be sold.
-This license is not available to holders of State of Maine commercial shellfish licenses and expires seven days from the date of issue. - 6 License must be signed: The licensee must sign the license to make it valid.
-If the licensee is under the age of 18, the license must also be signed by the licensee's guardian. - 7 A license is not required to harvest one peck (combined) of soft-shell clams, quahogs, American or European oysters, and/or razor clams or three bushels of hen clams of elams from the shores of Reid State Park. - B Application Procedure: Any person may apply in person to the Town Clerk or mail in a completed application for the license required by this Ordinance on forms provided by the Town.
-If the applicant is under the age of 18, their guardian must also be present when filling out the application. - 1-1-Contents of the Application: The application must be in the form of an affidavit and must contain the applicant's name, current address, birth date, height, weight, signature, and whatever information the Town may require. - 2 Evidence of residency will be required when filling out an application. - 32 Misrepresentation and Ineligibility: If after investigation the Town learns that a licensee has given false information or is otherwise ineligible to hold a license under this ordinance, the Selectmen shall give the licensee a minimum of seven days notice of a hearing on the matter.
+- 1 Contents of the Application: The application must be in the form of an affidavit and must contain the applicant's name, current address, birth date, height, weight, signature, and whatever information the Town may require. - 2 Evidence of residency will be required when filling out an application. - 3 Misrepresentation and Ineligibility: If after investigation the Town learns that a licensee has given false information or is otherwise ineligible to hold a license under this ordinance, the Selectmen shall give the licensee a minimum of seven days notice of a hearing on the matter.
 If the Selectmen determine at the hearing that the license should be revoked, they shall give the licensee written notice of revocation.
-Any licensee aggrieved by their decision may appeal to the Superior Court. - 43 No shellfish license will be issued to anyone with unpaid Town or State shellfish fines. - 5 If the applicant is serving in the armed forces on active duty during the application period, they may send a family member to complete their application.
-This family member must present to the Town Clerk certification from the commander of the applicant's post, station or base, or the commander's designated agent, as to the location and dates of the service. - C Fees: The fees for the licenses are as stated belowwill be published annually with the notice of the number of licenses to be issued, not less than 10 days prior to the period of issuance.
-Fees-and_must accompany in full the application for a recreational license.
+Any licensee aggrieved by their decision may appeal to the Superior Court. - 4 No shellfish license will be issued to anyone with unpaid Town or State shellfish fines. - 5 If the applicant is serving in the armed forces on active duty during the application period, they may send a family member to complete their application.
+This family member must present to the Town Clerk certification from the commander of the applicant's post, station or base, or the commander's designated agent, as to the location and dates of the service. - C Fees: The fees for the licenses will be published annually with the notice of the number of licenses to be issued, not less than 10 days prior to the period of issuance.
+Fees must accompany in full the application for a recreational license.
 Applicants for commercial licenses through the lottery must pay the fee required when they pick them up.
-The Town Clerk shall pay all fees received to the Town Treasurer except for \$1 for each license which she will retain as payment for issuing the license.

-Recreational license fees are waived for persons sixty-five years of age or older, those twelve years of age or younger, and those who have contributed four hours of conservation time in accordance with Article III, Section G of this Ordinance.
+The Town Clerk shall pay all fees received to the Town Treasurer except for \$1 \$5 for each license which she will retain as payment for issuing the license.
+Recreational license fees are waived for persons sixty-five years of age or older, those twelve years of age or younger.